kenatiod/MUT/UMU Text Only.md

 Finally, some philosophers have emphasized the normative and contextual dimensions of understanding.
 Here, understanding is not just a matter of having certain mental states or behavioral dispositions, but of meeting certain epistemic norms or standards that are relative to a particular context or community (Elgin, 2017).
 What counts as genuine understanding may vary across different domains, practices, and social contexts, and may involve value judgments about what kinds of knowledge and skills are most important or relevant.

 In summary, the nature of understanding is a complex and contested issue in philosophy, with different perspectives emphasizing different aspects of cognition, from mental representation and computation to embodied action and social interaction.
-These views have important implications for how to conceptualize and evaluate understanding in both humans and machines.
+These views have important implications for how to conceptualize and evaluate understanding in both humans and machines (Mitchell & Krakauer, 2023).
 Any comprehensive theory or test of machine understanding will need to grapple with these philosophical debates and stake out a clear position on what constitutes genuine understanding and how it can be assessed.

 #### 2.1.1 -- Just?